a-paija/CRM-Sales-Review/README.md

 Together, they enable both **monitoring and decision-making**, bridging the gap between reporting and strategy.

+> **Note:** Detailed recommendations and implementation actions are consolidated in the final section of this report.

 ---

 Targeted SQL Queries regarding various business questions can be found [here](https://github.com/a-paija/CRM-Sales-Opportunities/blob/main/SQL_CRM_Pipeline_Analysis.sql)